On a multivariate renewal-reward process involving time delays and discounting: Applications to IBNR process and infinite server queues: Proofs

-The main point in the proof is to be able to pass to the limit in (\ref{proof_interchange_expectation1}) as $t\to\infty$.
-To do this, we use the fact that we proved in Lemma \ref{Lemma_analytic} that $\delta\mapsto \tilde{M}_{n(1)}(t,\delta)$ is analytic on the set $D_{a}$ where $a<\mu$ is arbitrary.
-Since by Lemma \ref{lemma_uniform_convergence}, $\tilde{M}_{1}(t,\delta)$ uniformly converges towards $\chi_{1}(\delta)$ on this set, a standard result in complex analysis states that the limiting function $\delta\mapsto\chi_{1}(\delta)$ is analytic on the same set, hence in particular at $\delta=0$ (which is known from its expression (\ref{CHIk11})), but, more importantly, that one can interchange derivation and passage to the limit, i.e.
+The main point in the proof is to study the limit in (\ref{proof_interchange_expectation1}) as $t\to\infty$.
+From Lemma \ref{Lemma_analytic}, utilizing the fact that $\delta\mapsto \tilde{M}_{1}(t,\delta)$ is analytic on the set $D_{a}$ where $a<\mu$ is arbitrary.
+Since by Lemma \ref{lemma_uniform_convergence}, $\tilde{M}_{1}(t,\delta)$ uniformly converges towards $\chi_{1}(\delta)$ on this set, a standard result in complex analysis states that the limiting function $\delta\mapsto\chi_{1}(\delta)$ is analytic on the same set.
+Hence it is in particular analytic at $\delta=0$ (which is known from its expression (\ref{CHIk11})) and, more importantly, one can interchange the order between differentiation and limit, i.e.

 Expression of $ \chi_{1}(\delta)$ in the case $k=1$ is given in Corollary \ref{nmoment1}, Expression (\ref{CHIk11}) with $X_j=1$, yielding (\ref{limiting_expected_workload}).